 Above all else, Dobie wanted Texans to become aware of the significance of their own surroundings -- to understand the connections between their lives and the natural world.
 “In the long run,” he observed, nature “cannot be betrayed by man; in the long run, man can betray only himself by not harmonizing with her.”

 The Essential J. Frank Dobie showcases prized Dobie artifacts from his archive at The Wittliff Collections.
 It highlights his most vital writings on animals and the environment, civil rights and intellectual freedom, his travels in Mexico and Europe, and the priceless folk tales that captured so much Texas history.
 The exhibition is curated by Steve Davis, who also edited the new collection of Dobie’s writings.
 The Essential J. Frank Dobie exhibition is on view July 1 - December 1, 2019.
-The book, to be published October 2019, is the first title in The Wittliff’s new literary series with Texas A&M University Press.
+The book is the first title in The Wittliff’s new literary series with Texas A&M University Press.